Princeton Municipal Light Department

 PMLD’s Facebook Page

 PMLD offers an additional channel for communications to our customers.
 Get Announcements, News, Outage Updates and more, as needed on Facebook.
-You do not have to be a Facebook member/user or login to see our posts.
+You don't have to be a Facebook member/user or login to see our posts.
 Just go to https://facebook.com/PrincetonLight on any device.
-(If you are a Facebook user, to help ensure that that our posts are included in your feed, please “Like” our page.)
+(If you are a Facebook user, to help ensure that that our posts rise to the top of your feed, please “Like” PMLD and make us a "Favorite".)

 PMLD REBATES, DISCOUNTS & INCENTIVES